 Sun and Summer Snow: Backpacking the Teton Crest Trail

-As Alex and I neared Jackson the sky grew dark and angry, sending down a torrent of rain that our faulty windshield wipers had trouble mopping away.
+As Alex and I neared Jackson the sky grew dark and angry, sending down a deluge of rain that our faulty windshield wipers had trouble mopping away.
 We were on our way to pick up our backcountry permits for the Teton Crest Trail, permits I had applied for the moment they became available for reservation on January 3, 2018.
 After nearly eight months of anticipation it became an increasing reality that the weather could foil the hike I had spent more than half a year dreaming about.
 I pulled out my phone and checked the weather app, as I had been obsessively doing all day.
 Plump suns peered back at me from behind harmless clouds.
 The weather forecast called for partly sunny skies and comfortable temperatures for the following days but I was wary.
 I didn't see how such a menacing storm could clear in such a short time frame.

 We pulled into the Jenny Lake parking lot, threw on our rain jackets, pulled the hoods tight over our heads and jogged to the ranger station, carefully avoiding the quickly growing puddles along the way.
-As we wiped our soaking feet on the rug inside the ranger station door one of the two rangers at the desk looked as his new visitors and chimed, "Hello!
+As we wiped our soaking feet on the rug inside the ranger station door, one of the rangers at the desk looked at his new visitors and chimed, "Hello!
 Are you just here to get out of the rain or can we help you with something?"
 Not more than five minutes later we had our permit in hand and were running back to the shelter of the car.

 Alex and I had planned to head out on this trip rain or shine but, as it turned out, we wouldn't have to contend with rain at all!
 The following morning, to my express astonishment, we woke up to blue skies outside of our hotel window.
 I couldn't believe it.
 I closed the curtains and re-opened them just to make sure what I saw was real.
 The weather gods had smiled on us.